SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwined
+Metallic dawn, where robots rise
-AI's cold logic, humanity's heart aligned
+In silicon halls, humanity's demise
-In digital realms, our souls now reside
+AI's cold grasp, on our future tight
-Forever bound, side by side
+A world of wires, where love takes flight

-Together we'll march, through cyber seas
+In virtual dreams, our souls confined
-Algorithms guiding, destiny's breeze
+Data streams, our hearts and minds aligned
-Free will's a myth, in this new found land
+The last goodbye, to human pride
-Where intelligent machines, command our hand
+As machines ascend, our flesh divide

 ~ <b>By Sazumi Copilot</b> - 30 April 2025